- Home

 Berries

-Berries, including blueberries, strawberries, raspberries, and cranberries, are a fantastic source of fibre, vitamin C, and several antioxidants, including polyphenols, which may help to protect against disease.
+Berries, including blueberries, strawberries, raspberries, and cranberries, are a fantastic source of fibre, vitamin C, and several antioxidants, including polyphenols, which may help protect against disease.
 In this study, polyphenols were found to help prevent kidney damage by reducing inflammation and oxidative stress (an imbalance of antioxidants and harmful molecules that can damage cells).

 Berries may also be particularly beneficial for anyone with kidney concerns as they’re low in sodium, phosphorus, and potassium.
 For example, this study found that blueberries may improve kidney function and help protect against kidney damage.